mstonya2023/i-meet/README.md

 # <i-Meet>

 The name of this app resource is **iMeet**.
 The purpose of this app to connect participants who have similar interests and want to connect with others that share the same.
-Each user hav the opportunity to  _Post Interests and Schedule iMeets_ if they choose.
+Each user has the opportunity to  _Post Interests and Schedule iMeets_ if they choose.
 The user information is protected through Oauthorization so their personal details will not be comprised during the app.
 # Screenshot

 <img src="https://i.imgur.com/qGZEkMb.png">